lshpaner/eda_toolkit/docs/_sources/eda_plots.rst.txt

 Scatter Fit Plot
 ------------------

-**Create and Save Scatter Plots or a Grid of Scatter Plots**
+**Create and Save Scatter Plots or Subplots of Scatter Plots**

 This function, ``scatter_fit_plot``, generates scatter plots for one or more pairs of variables (``x_vars`` and ``y_vars``) from a given DataFrame.
-The function can produce individual scatter plots or organize multiple scatter plots into a grid layout, enabling easy visualization of relationships between different pairs of variables in a unified view.
+The function can produce individual scatter plots or organize multiple scatter plots into a subplots layout, enabling easy visualization of relationships between different pairs of variables in a unified view.

 **Optional Features**